bitcoin-api/bitcoin-api-full-stack/README.md

 What this Bitcoin API allows you to do is to easily send and receive Bitcoin using simple URLs.
 This lets developers program Bitcoin functionality into whatever technology they want, such as exchanges, wallet apps, IoT devices, or anything connected to the internet.

-In this Bitcoin-Api system, the Bitcoin itself is stored on a Bitcoin node (Bitcoin node set up instructions provided) and the API connects to the Bitcoin node.
+In this Bitcoin-API system, the Bitcoin itself is stored on a Bitcoin node (Bitcoin node set up instructions provided) and the API connects to the Bitcoin node.
 Overall, your apps and your tech connect to the API and then the API connects to the Bitcoin node which is on your computer server.

 The Bitcoin node and the API are considered to be the "backend" of the "stack" in the "full stack" concept.
 When implemented, the backend code and the associated data is on your computer servers and is not publicly accessible by users.

 The "frontend" exchange and game webapp set up instructions and code are provided.
-The webapp connects to your built Bitcoin-Api backend.
+The webapp connects to your built Bitcoin-API backend.
 The webapp code is a processed version of the frontend code which is sent to users' devices which implies the webapp code is publicly accessible.
 Frontend webapp users retrieve data that they're authorized to access, such as their Bitcoin balance data, from the backend.

 It's important to note that even though all the code in this repository is publicly accessible, an implementation of this system is still secure because you still need the system's backend access keys to operate it.